For a second consecutive year, a BGSU student is honored as a national Obama-Chesky Voyager Scholar

 For Adrian, it was emotional to hear the news of the transformative opportunity that she won - and then keep it under wraps until the Voyager cohort was made public.

-"I kept checking my email anxiously, every time I received an email.
+"I kept checking my email anxiously, every time I received an Outlook notification.
 When I finally received the scholarship notification, I was alone in my house, sitting on my couch, getting ready for work," Adrian said.
 "I screamed out of joy and started crying because it was such a surprise.
-I called my grandma immediately to share the news, and she screamed too and yelled the news to my grandpa in the other room.
-Then I told my mom but didn't want to tell anyone else because we couldn't until the press release was out.”
+I called my grandma immediately to share the news, because I knew she'd be home, and she screamed too and yelled the news to my grandpa in the other room.
+Then I told my mom but didn't want to tell anyone else because we couldn't until the press release was out.

-She said she's looking forward to the opportunity that the Voyager Scholar experience will provide.
+She said she's looking forward to the opportunity that the Voyager Scholar experience will provide and plans to soak up everything like a sponge.

 "The Obama Foundation is providing us great resources to refine our Summer Voyage and figure out what we actually want to do with it.
 I'm trying to be as intentional as possible with it because I want this to be one of my first workforce-related experiences and my step into the career field, and I'm hoping to do something with climate change policy this summer," Adrian said.
 "I want to effect change in my lifetime and use this summer to learn what options I have."